 With solar ownership comes the major benefit of added home equity.
-A recent study from Lawrence Berkeley National Laboratory highlighted clear data that adding solar that is owned by the homeowner adds $4/watt of home equity to the house.
+A massive study led by the Lawrence Berkeley National Laboratory highlighted clear data that adding solar that is owned by the homeowner adds $4/watt of home equity to the house.

 For example, if a solar system cost $20,000 and was fully financed by a lender, the homeowner would be allowed 12-18 months to pay back up to $6,000 without any pre-payment penalties.
-This allows for the homeowner to have filed his federal taxes and received a refund, if any was due, and then pay down the loan balance with the proceeds of the tax credit.
+This allows for homeowners to claim the tax credit in their federal taxes, and then pay down the loan balance with the proceeds of the tax credit.

 So, what should you look at amongst the various solar loans available?
 There are two prominent considerations:

 - The true Annual Percentage Rate (APR) of the loan

 - The monthly payments

 The first of these can be tricky.
 Some lenders tout extremely low nominal rates (some as low as 1.89%).
 These sound too good to be true – and they are.

 Because what they don’t tell you is that there is something known as a ‘dealer fee’ embedded in the quoted price of the solar system.
 These dealer fees can run as high as 17%, and the homeowner is typically unaware that their system’s price has been increased to accommodate this fee.

 Despite its name, the dealer fee does not benefit any third party, or dealer; rather, it goes right into the pocket of the lender.